nclsbayona/nclsbayona.github.io/content/post/non-technical/kubestronaut-value/index.md

 So, you want to know what I did to prepare myself for completing this?
 Well, I studied the course on **Kodekloud**, read through a lot of documentation and watched a lot of Youtube videos.

-##### CKAD
+##### CKAD (Certified Kubernetes Application Developer)

-Looking retrospectively, *just my opinion as a man who already passed this exam*, this exam was not as challenging as someone would expect.
+Looking retrospectively, *just my opinion *eas* a man who already passed this exam*, this exam was not as challenging as someone would expect.
 The fact that this exam was practical really scared me to the point that I really couldn't sleep the night before the exam because I couldn't stop thinking on the worst case scenario, and its funny because one of the things I scared the most actually happened at the moment of taking the exam: my ***UI froze***.
 Yeah I lost like ten minutes there that I believe would have helped me get a higher score but on the other hand I kind of lost that sense of anxiety in taking exams with that format.
 Understand YAML and learn to work with the CLI, also knowing VIM shortcuts will help you a lot.

 Ok, but how exactly did I prepare?
 I did made the **Kodekloud** course, as well as some other courses there that I believe were important to cover all domains exam was targetted at, but also I read a lot of documentation, watched a lot of videos and what I would say was the most important thing was practicing in **Killercoda** and **Killer.sh**.